Kosev-Lex/Nyreth-Origin/how to use.md

 ![gui7.jpg](how%20to%20use%20pics%2Fgui7.jpg)

-You select one, run it, and Nyreth retrieves the enriched answer:
+You select one, run it, and Nyreth retrieves the enriched answer via a symbolic traversal process, and it will show the trace pathway in the gui.
+Traces are stored and can be selected later:

 ![gui11.jpg](how%20to%20use%20pics%2Fgui11.jpg)